Reaper-Net/Reaper/README.md

 Your Endpoint is injected as a *singleton*.
 This means that you should not store any state in your Endpoint (not that you would anyway, right?).
 Your HandleAsync method is invoked on a per-request basis.

-### To resolve services

-Currently, the `HttpContext` is exposed via `.Context` within your endpoints.
+To resolve services, you can currently use the `HttpContext` which is exposed via `.Context` within your endpoints.

-To resolve services (Scoped or otherwise), simply use:
+An example would be:

 ```csharp
 var svc = Context.RequestServices.GetRequiredService<IMyService>();